 When the seals are too old, however, it is important to replace them to ensure greater efficiency and to limit consumption.
 In fact, the refrigerator is opened and closed many times during the day, so the seals are easily damaged.
 It is important, instead, that they work best to guarantee better performance and lower consumption.
 The replacement of the seals is a simple operation that you can carry out even on your own without the help of an expert.

-How To Clean A Refrigerator That Smells – Alternative remedies to eliminate bad smell from the refrigerator
+Alternative remedies to eliminate bad smell from the refrigerator

 Does your fridge give off bad smells and you don’t know how to get rid of them?
 Often, unpleasant smells come from the fridge, perhaps due to foods such as fish or some vegetables such as broccoli or cauliflower.
 So, let’s see these eight simple and natural methods that will help you keep it always fresh and fragrant.